-MUNITIONS DEBRIS -- Should you see stuff like this likely you have wandered onto an old bombing range
+(Left) MUNITIONS DEBRIS -- Should you see stuff like this, you have likely wandered onto an old bombing range.

-The DoD has developed a website to provide educational materials about the dangers posed by unexploded ordnance (UXO) and munitions and explosives of concern.
-Sergeant Woof is the new face of the UXO safety education program and the site offers materials parents and teachers can use to teach children about the potential danger and the need to remember the 3Rs of unexploded ordnance safety -- Recognize, Retreat and Report. http://www.denix.osd.mil/uxo/
+The DoD has developed a website to provide educational materials about the dangers posed by unexploded ordnance (UXO), munitions, and explosives of concern.
+Sergeant Woof is the face of the UXO safety education program and the Sergeant Woof website offers materials parents and teachers can use to teach children about the potential danger and the need to remember the 3Rs of unexploded ordnance safety -- Recognize, Retreat and Report.

 For the State of New Mexico there are 209 pending projects which have been prioritized with the other 49 states for future inspection and cleanup action by DoD and likely funded with DERA. http://www.usace.army.mil/Portals/2/docs/Environmental/FUDS/FUDS_Inventory/FUDS_Inventory_NewMexico.pdf

 When anyone encounters or believes they may have encountered a munition, they should consider it extremely dangerous.
 To protect their family, friends and neighbors, everyone should learn and follow the 3Rs of explosives safety:

 Recognize -- when you may have encountered a munition and the potential danger; stop, do not move closer;

 Retreat -- never touch, move or disturb it; never remove anything near UXO;

 Report -- call 911; immediately notify local law enforcement of what you saw and where you saw it.